Posted on February 26 2018

 No internet, no mobile phones, and no digital watches.

-Initially the watches available to NASA and the Russian Space program were essentially the same as those available to the public.
-High quality precision instruments no doubt, but nothing specifically designed for this job.
+Initially, the watches available to NASA and the Russian Space program were the same as those available to the public.
+High-quality precision instruments no doubt, but nothing specifically designed for this job.

-For watch nerds there's also the stories of these space pioneers who had their own individual influence on this history.
+For watch nerds, there are also the stories of these space pioneers who had their own individual influence on this history.
 Astronauts and cosmonauts who chose their own watches or collaborated with manufacturers to get the watches that they needed.

 Sturmanskie Gagarin (1961)